This post may contain affiliate links. Please read our disclosure policy.

 Assemble the Brussel sprout salad

 To prepare the Brussel sprouts, trim the ends, cut them in half lengthwise and then thinly slice with a sharp knife.
 It’s a little tedious, but oddly therapeutic.
-You can also find buy shaved brussel sprouts and save yourself the food chopping therapy or grab my tips for shredding brussel sprouts with a knife.
+You can also buy shaved brussel sprouts and save yourself the food chopping therapy or grab these tips for shredding brussel sprouts with a knife.

 So you have the thinly sliced Brussel sprouts, the dressing the croutons, along with some good aged parmesan cheese.
 Now it’s just about assembling it all together and devouring it!